moisedk/wellbite.ai/README.md

 ### For Patients:
 1. **Sign up** for an account and log in.
 2. **Upload a photo** of your meal using the intuitive image upload interface.
-3. The AI model will analyze the meal and provide **dietary advice** based on your doctor's recommendations.
+3. The AI model will analyze the meal and provide **dietary advice** based on your doctor's restrictions.
-4. View your **dietary history** and compliance on your personal dashboard.

 ### For Doctors:
 1. **Log in** to your doctor account.
 2. Access your patient list and set **dietary restrictions** based on their medical needs.
-3. Monitor patient compliance and make adjustments to their dietary plan when necessary.
+3. Make adjustments to their dietary plan when necessary.

 ## Contributing